Thrive by Arianna Huffington

 For those reasons, I have a lot of respect for the book and believe that it has been written with the right intentions in mind.

-..in saying all of that, throughout the first third of the book, if I hadn’t committed myself to reading and reviewing this book, then I would have put it down.
+..in saying all of that, throughout the first third of the book, if I hadn’t committed myself to read and review it, then I would have put it down.

 I found it to be very tiring, very difficult and, at times, I felt very frustrated with it.

-As I got further through the book, I started to understand why Huffington spent so long going over and over and over a single simple concept.
+But as I got further through the book, I started to understand why Huffington spent so long going over and over a single simple concept.

 By going so in depth, you almost can’t forget it or argue with it because you have read about it for 50-100 pages.